yanndr/img/README.md

 ## About
 This is a Image CLI written in GO.
-My wife needed a simple tool to resize images quickly.
-So I decided to wrote it myself :).
-This is a learning excercice, the goal is to learn how to build a CLI.
-So Far the client only have one command: Resize.
+My wife needed a simple tool to resize images quickly, so I decided to write it myself :).
+This is a learning excercise; the goal is to learn how to build a CLI.
+So far the client only has one command: Resize.
 I may add more features later.

 I used [Cobra](https://github.com/spf13/cobra) for the CLI and [resize lib](https://github.com/nfnt/resize)